 Email marketing is one of the most effective forms of digital marketing.
 Why?
-It’s easy to implement, and even small marketing teams with limited budgets can generate ROI from email.
-But you have to know how to do it right.
+It’s easy to implement, and even small marketing teams with limited budgets can generate a return on investment (ROI) from email.
+But, you have to know how to do it right.

 11 Tried-and-Tested Email Marketing Tips for Small Businesses

 To win over prospective buyers, you must utilize email marketing for small business success.
 Whether email is a new venture for your business or you’re looking for areas to improve, here are 11 important factors to evaluate and implement:

 - Make it easy for new subscribers to sign up

 - Take advantage of email automation

 - Use dynamic content

 - Try different tactics to increase open rates